shubh24/shubh24.github.com/_posts/2021-11-06-Going wide at work, finding the next home, Diwali Poker and Sugar! | Report #251.md

 Welcome to #251, a 2-week report this time.
 And Happy Diwali to y'all!

-<iframe width="1920" height="1080" src="https://www.youtube.com/embed/lCDHMNuwVXc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCDHMNuwVXc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-Fresh banger by the Young Stunners, this is on loop right now

 The first week was heavy on backend development, as i wrote a bunch of API integrations. i've been reading up on data engineering this week to stay savvy.
-We had a bunch of external meetings recently that have kept us busy as well. i reflected on the two weeks Divyansh and i worked together, and we worked really well making quick decisions, building a hive mind and infecting each other with energy.
+We had a bunch of external meetings recently that have kept us busy as well. i reflected on the two weeks Divyansh and i worked together in BLR - we got better at making quick decisions, building a hive mind and infecting each other with energy.
 The few things i need to get better are clocking contiguous hours of deep work, as well as documenting our discussions/decisions to prepare for remote.

 i took quite a few Ubers in Bangalore in the househunt project, and eventually found a nice 2bhk that is hopefully home for the next few years. i took a flight to Bombay last Friday, and spent my time in the air penning down the ideal lifestlye i shall optimize for.
 Time and effort required to set up a sweet workstation, a sweeter chillstation - excited!